Santa Maria Manuela: History

 Since its building and until the late 1980s, Santa Maria Manuela was employed in the codfish fishing in the seas of Newfoundland and Greenland, being one of the ships of the White Fleet (as the Portuguese fishing fleet was known in Newfoundland, because of the white color of most of their ships).

 The ship was owned by Empresa de Pesca de Viana fishing company, until 1963, when it was sold to Empresa de Pesca Ribau.
-During the 1960s, Santa Maria Manuela has undergone several modifications and technological improvements in order to be able to continue in fishing activity.
+During the 1960s, Santa Maria Manuela underwent several modifications and technological improvements in order to be able to continue in fishing activity.
 Finally in 1993, definitely been considered obsolete, the ship was partially demolished, only her hull being preserved.

 In 2007, Pascoal S.A. bought the remainings of the ship and started a long and well documented restoration process in the Aveiro shipyards, returning it to its original state in 2010.

 She took part in the Fete-Maritime-de-Brest-2016 (Tall ships Race) on 19 July 2016.